 For many devices this function need only set the IFF_OACTIVE bit in the if_flags and send an event to the transmit task indicating that a packet is in the driver transmit queue.

 15.7 Write the Driver Initialization Function.

 This function should initialize the device, attach to interrupt handler, and start the driver transmit and receive tasks.
-The function should be used to start the driver tasks.
+The function: